 The erasure coding scheme requires less storage space to reach the availability level than replication with the same average peer availability, and consumes less maintenance bandwidth in highly dynamic environment.
-But it suffers from heavier maintenance bandwidth overhead than the replication, when average peer availability is higher than 48%, and introduces complexity into the system: not only encoding and decoding of fragments, but also entire system design complexity.
+But it suffers from heavier maintenance bandwidth overhead than the replication, when average peer availability is higher than 47%, and introduces complexity into the system: not only encoding and decoding of fragments, but also entire system design complexity.

-The highlight of this paper is that sharing user downloaded files for subsequent accesses (replication) and meanwhile utilizing erasure coding to maintain files' availability will achieve better performance: saving more bandwidth with acceptable redundancy factor (less than 9.4).
+The highlight of this paper is that sharing user downloaded files for subsequent accesses (replication) and meanwhile utilizing erasure coding to maintain file availability will achieve better performance: saving more bandwidth with acceptable redundancy factor (less than 9.4).
 The superiority of the hybrid scheme on saving maintenance bandwidth is obviously shown when average peer availability is lower than 70%.
 The experiment results also show that the hybrid scheme saves more bandwidth than the other two, when user request rate is low relative to peer churn rate.
 The hybrid scheme not only performs well in environments with high peer availability, but also demonstrates its advantages in highly dynamic communities.
 The disadvantage of the hybrid scheme is that it introduces complexity into the system.

 The hybrid scheme achieve the best bandwidth saving, but in highly dynamic peer communities where average peer availability is lower than 0.5, its bandwidth ratio is still high, making the storage system suffer from poor scalability.
 Noting that bandwidth is scarcer relative to idle disk space, the future work should focus on saving bandwidth.
 Designing new coding algorithms and making further use of file copies already downloaded on network may be good for bandwidth saving.
 However, we leave these as issues for future work.
-This paper did not consider the storage limitations of the peers, we will consider it with some replacement strategies in the future.